 Not only lectures but group discussions of actual problems and social arrangements with informal discussions are important parts of the course.

-Matteo Fabbri (ABB), Jean-Michel Peyneau (Rio Tinto), Vinko Potocnik (Former Alcan), Michel Reverdy (Dubal), Alton Tabereaux (Former Alcoa), Markus Meyer (R&D Carbon), Bjørn Lillebuen (Technical Consultant, former Hydro Aluminium), Bjørn P. Moxnes (Technical Consultant, Hydro Aluminium), Ketil Rye (Technology Manager, Alcoa), Morten Sørlie (Corporate Specialist, Alcoa), Jomar Thonstad (Professor, Dept. of Materials Science and Engineering, NTNU), Geir Wedde (Director, NEATEC), Harald A. Øye (Professor, Dept. of Materials Science and Engineering, NTNU).
+Matteo Fabbri (ABB), Jean-Michel Peyneau (Rio Tinto), Vinko Potocnik (Former Alcan), Michel Reverdy (Dubal), Alton Tabereaux (Former Alcoa), Markus Meier (R&D Carbon), Bjørn Lillebuen (Technical Consultant, former Hydro Aluminium), Bjørn P. Moxnes (Technical Consultant, Hydro Aluminium), Ketil Rye (Technology Manager, Alcoa), Morten Sørlie (Corporate Specialist, Alcoa), Jomar Thonstad (Professor, Dept. of Materials Science and Engineering, NTNU), Geir Wedde (Director, NEATEC), Harald A. Øye (Professor, Dept. of Materials Science and Engineering, NTNU).

 The lecturers are the backbone of the course, and they have been carefully chosen because of their expertise as well as their ability to communicate.
 Complete lecture notes will be handed out on arrival Monday morning together with the book “Cathodes in Aluminium Electrolysis” by Morten Sørlie and Harald A. Øye.
 Instead of the English version a Chinese or Russian version can be obtained.